Bud Lilly: Work in conservation

+Lilly was affiliated with Trout Unlimited in the late 1950s, and helped to found Montana Trout Unlimited in 1964.

 Awards and recognition

 Lilly received an honorary doctorate from Montana State University.
-He was also inducted into the Federation of Fly Fishers Hall of Fame and awarded the Heritage award for lifetime achievement from the American Museum of Fly Fishing Bud also helped assemble the almost 10,000-volume "collection of books, manuscripts and personal papers at Montana State University" known as the Bud Lilly Trout and Salmonid Initiative.
+He was also inducted into the Federation of Fly Fishers Hall of Fame and awarded the Heritage Award for lifetime achievement from the American Museum of Fly Fishing.
+Bud also helped assemble the almost 10,000-volume collection of books, manuscripts and personal papers at Montana State University known as the Bud Lilly Trout and Salmonid Initiative.
+Bud Lilly's papers as well as oral interviews can be found in the Archives & Special Collections section of Montana State University's Library.

 Later years

-After his mother's death in 1994, Lilly remodelled “The Angler’s Retreat,” a lodge in Three Forks, Montana, to create an eighteen-room retreat for fly fishers in Montana.
+After his mother's death in 1994, Lilly remodeled “The Angler’s Retreat,” a lodge in Three Forks, Montana, to create an eighteen-room retreat for fly fishers in Montana.
 He also founded the Western Rivers Club, an organization he created to “keep his former customers in touch”.
 Lilly volunteered as a Montana Ambassador, a state-sponsored program to encourage tourism and recreation in the state, and worked as a river keeper for Baker Springs, a land development company near his hometown of Manhattan, Montana.

 In his later years, Lilly's vision deteriorated due to macular degeneration, but he continued to fish frequently with friends.
 He also founded the Warriors and Quiet Waters Foundation, which “brings disabled vets to Montana to introduce them to fly fishing and the therapeutic power of ever-flowing waters”.
 Bud Lilly died in Bozeman, Montana on January 4, 2017 from heart failure at the age of 91.